-Action Result Status Continue the use of special charge schemes to fin nance road, drainage and footpath improvement pro grams.
+Action Result Status Continue the use of special charge schemes to fin ance road, drainage and footpath improvement pro ograms.
 Finalise statutory process for the construction of a special charge scheme for O'Sullivans Road, Hill Street and Peet Street (Pakenham) and commence construction.
-The Special Charge Scheme for O'Sullivans Road, Hill Street and Peet Street has been declared.
-Preconstruction activities have been undertaken.
-The construction works have been tendered.
-A tender assessment is underway with a report expected to be presented to Council in August 2018. en declared.
-Pre- undertaken.
-The idered.
-A tender eport expected to Wheelers Road (Maryknoll) - Construction and finalisation of scheme costs and statutory process.
+Sullivans Road, Hill Street and Peet Street has been declared.
+Pre- Wheelers Road (Maryknoll) - Construction and finalisation of scheme costs and statutory process.
 The construction of Wheeler Road Special Charge Scheme has been completed.
-Completed Prioritise multi-use pathways, where practicable, t co create networks that connect destinations.
+Completed Prioritise multi-use pathways, where practicable, t to create networks that connect destinations.
 Implementation of the footpaths identified in the Pedestrian Bicycle Strategy.
 All works have been completed.
-Completed Cockatoo-Gembrook Trail - commence construction.
+Complete Cockatoo-Gembrook Trail - commence construction.
 Works are significantly complete, with only minor works outstanding.
 This includes the relocation of an Ausnet power pole, the pedestrian crossing at Pakenham Road in Cockatoo, and signage.
 The signage will be completed in consultation with the Eastern Dandenong's Rail Trail association.
-Completed Advocate for and facilitate improved public transpeducational, recreational and retail activities betw ort options and major arterial roads to help link em ween the shire's rural and growth areas. ployment, Provide information when required to the Interface Councils' Group and South Eastern Metro Integrated Transport Group as part of aim to enhance the frequency and coverage of public transport within Cardinia Shire and the south-east region.
+Completed Advocate for and facilitate improved public transponducational, recreational and retail activities betw ort options and major arterial roads to help link em veen the shire's rural and growth areas. iployment, Provide information when required to the Interface Councils' Group and South Eastern Metro Integrated Transport Group as part of aim to enhance the frequency and coverage of public transport within Cardinia Shire and the south-east region.
 Ongoing consultation has continued.
-Completed Enhanced natural environment Action Result Status Adapt to the impacts of climate change by working g in partnership with the South Fast Councils Clims nte Change Alliance and both Australian and Victorian govern for 22 homes in the shire; and ten pensioner homes were retrofitted with solar energy systems through the Solar Savers project, improving the thermal comfort and financial security of the pensioner home owners.
-The cost of these systems will be recovered over a 10-year period.
+Completed Enhanced natural environment Action Result Status Adapt to the impacts of climate change by working Alliance and both Australian and Victorian governr g in partnership with the South East Councils Clima ments. ate Change Support South East Councils Climate Change Alliance (SECCCA) through membership and participating in relevant projects (e.g. Home Energy Advisory Service).
+Council has continued to support the South East Councils Climate Change Alliance via membership and participation in projects.
+This year the alliance developed and submitted a grant application to the Climate Innovations Grants program for a regional Zero Emissions Strategy.
+While this application was unsuccessful, the alliance has made initial steps to ensure momentum of this project continues.
+Council has actively participated in a number of alliance initiatives throughout the year.
+This includes: 30 Cardinia Shire staff members participating in EcoDriver efficiency training, resulting in increased safety and fuel savings; Residential Energy Assessments were completed for 22 homes in the shire; and ten pensioner homes were retrofitted with solar energy systems through the Solar Savers project, improving the thermal comfort and financial security of the pensioner Completed